 In the last few years he has made a number of London stage appearances, including 2003’s Five Gold Rings at the Almeida Theatre, Pillars of the Community at the National Theatre, The Misanthrope at the Harold Pinter Theatre and last year’s American Buffalo at the Wyndham’s Theatre.

-In 2017, he will appear at the Theatre Royal Haymarket as Martin Gray in The Goat, or Who is Sylvia? by Edward Albee.
+In 2017, he appeared at the Theatre Royal Haymarket as Martin Gray in The Goat, or Who is Sylvia? by Edward Albee.

 Recent stage appearances